mrbid/ChaoticSystemModelling/README.md

 ## results

 I trained a few models as you can see in the [/models](models) directory but the neural network did not learn a very good representation of the chaotic system.
 Also it's scalability is very limited as not many home computers have the resources to train networks of more than 16 bouncing spheres.
+I would have probably had better results with a recurrent neural network.

 I did try to teach the network to output only direction vectors but the networks had a harder time minimising the loss in these instances, I assume this is because when a collision occurs the director vector updates very frequently as the two spheres maintain intersection in some instances.
 The network trained better using position as outputs and then from the last position and the new position from the neural network I calculate a new direction vector.
 This works better.
 But as you can see, it's not close to replicating the original simulation at all.

 The network does learn some concept of the outer boundaries of the unit sphere but it seems more of a cubic representation then a spherical one.

+The supplied models have been trained from a ~15GB dataset from executing `./cli/go.sh` which launched 64 instances of the cli dataset logging program.
+It took only a few seconds to generate said dataset.

 ## inputs